A dialogue on the nature of the Self

 My wife had died suddenly in the interim period—she was my first wife and we had been married for twenty-three years and had three children.
 I did subsequently marry again to a Jungian practitioner and medical doctor—that marriage lasted for ten years but eventually broke down.

-I also had influences from Western philosophy as well, particularly Schopenhauer, who is the bridge between Eastern and Western philosophy—he had read the Upanishads and the Gita and he explains very well the way in which maya works and that the world is an idea and representation.
+I had had influences from Western philosophy, particularly Schopenhauer, who is the bridge between Eastern and Western philosophy—he had read the Upanishads and the Gita and he explains very well the way in which maya works and that the world is an idea and representation.

 I took all this with a pinch of salt as I have heard all these stories before but he then told me that Mira Pagoux, Papaji’s second wife, had said that this new teacher was the only free being she had met in India since Papaji.
 So I thought I must go.

 The teacher was Radha Ma.
 When I met her, I felt an immediate connection, as if something was coming from her that was sacred—it struck me deep in the heart.
 Again, she took a personal interest in me and spent some time correcting my view of the teaching and made me internalize much more of it than I had previously done.